Current Tab vs Full Screen

-Crosscheck offers two recording modes: tab recording and desktop recording.
+Crosscheck offers two recording modes — Current Tab and Full Screen — surfaced under the Screen Recording heading in the extension popup.
 Each mode uses a different browser API and captures content differently.
 Understanding the differences helps you choose the right mode for your situation.

 Feature Comparison